 CenterPoint Energy Services, Inc. (CES), our wholly owned subsidiary operating in our Competitive Natural Gas Sales and Services business segment, provides comprehensive natural gas sales and services primarily to commercial and industrial customers and electric and gas utilities throughout the central and eastern United States.
 In order to economically hedge its exposure to natural gas prices, CES uses derivatives with provisions standard for the industry, including those pertaining to credit thresholds.
 Typically, the credit threshold negotiated with each counterparty defines the amount of unsecured credit that such counterparty will extend to CES.
 To the extent that the credit exposure that a counterparty has to CES at a particular time does not exceed that credit threshold, CES is not obligated to provide collateral.
 Mark-to-market exposure in excess of the credit threshold is routinely collateralized by CES.
-As of December 31, 2008, the amount posted as collateral aggregated approximately \$229 million.
-Should our credit ratings (as the credit support provider for CES) fall below certain levels, CES would be required to provide additional collateral on two business days' notice up to the amount of its previously unsecured credit limit.
-We estimate that as of December 31, 2008, unsecured credit limits extended to CES by counterparties aggregate \$250 million; however, utilized credit capacity is significantly lower.
-In addition, we and our subsidiaries purchase natural gas under supply agreements that contain an aggregate credit threshold of \$100 million based on our S&P Senior Unsecured Long-Term Debt rating of BBB.
-Upgrades and downgrades from this BBB rating will increase and decrease the aggregate credit threshold accordingly.
+As of December 31, 2009, the amount posted as collateral aggregated approximately \$114 million (\$84 million of which is associated with price stabilization activities of our Natural Gas Distribution business segment).
+Should the credit ratings of CERC Corp. (as the credit support provider for CES) fall below certain levels, CES would be required to provide additional collateral up to the amount of its previously unsecured credit limit.
+We estimate that as of December 31, 2009, unsecured credit limits extended to CES by counterparties aggregate \$241 million; however, utilized credit capacity was \$67 million.

 Pipeline tariffs and contracts typically provide that if the credit ratings of a shipper or the shipper's guarantor drop below a threshold level, which is generally investment grade ratings from both Moody's and S&P, cash or other collateral may be demanded from the shipper in an amount equal to the sum of three months' charges for pipeline services plus the unrecouped cost of any lateral built for such shipper.
-If our credit ratings decline below the applicable threshold levels, we might need to provide cash or other collateral of as much as \$160 million, the amount depending on seasonal variations in transportation levels.
+If the credit ratings of CERC Corp. decline below the applicable threshold levels, we might need to provide cash or other collateral of as much as \$188 million as of December 31, 2009.
+The amount of collateral will depend on seasonal variations in transportation levels.

 Cross Defaults.
 Under CenterPoint Energy's revolving credit facility, a payment default on, or a non-payment default that permits acceleration of, any indebtedness exceeding \$50 million by us will cause a default.
-In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of February 13, 2009, provide that a payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
+In addition, four outstanding series of CenterPoint Energy's senior notes, aggregating \$950 million in principal amount as of February 15, 2010, provide that a payment default by us in respect of, or an acceleration of, borrowed money and certain other specified types of obligations, in the aggregate principal amount of \$50 million, will cause a default.
 A default by CenterPoint Energy would not trigger a default under our debt instruments or bank credit facilities.

-Possible acquisitions, divestitures and joint ventures.
+Possible Acquisitions, Divestitures and Joint Ventures.
 From time to time, we consider the acquisition or the disposition of assets or businesses or possible joint ventures or other joint ownership arrangements with respect to assets or businesses.
-Any determination to take any action in this regard will be based on market conditions and opportunities existing at the time, and accordingly the timing, size or success of any efforts and the associated potential capital commitments are unpredictable.
-We may seek to fund all or part of any such efforts with proceeds from debt and/or equity issuances.
-Debt or equity financing may not, however, be available to us at that time due to a variety of events, including, among others, maintenance of our credit ratings, industry conditions, general economic conditions, market conditions and market perceptions.
+Any determination to take any action in this regard will be based on market conditions and opportunities existing at the time, and accordingly, the timing, size or success of any efforts and the associated potential capital commitments are unpredictable.
+We may seek to fund all or part of any such efforts with proceeds from debt issuances.
+Debt financing may not, however, be available to us at that time due to a variety of events, including, among others, maintenance of our credit ratings, industry conditions, general economic conditions, market conditions and market perceptions.